cms-opendata-analyses/DimuonSpectrumNanoAODOutreachAnalysis/README.md

 ![](dimuonSpectrum.png)

 ## How to run this?

-The analysis needs solely a ROOT installation (6.16 or greater).
+The analysis needs solely a ROOT installation.
 You can get the software easily using the CMS Open Data VM and CVMFS.
+Note that version 6.28.00 is used in the environment.yml and reana.yaml files but it may be different when set up through CVMFS.
 Just run the following command in the terminal to source an appropriate software stack:

 ```bash
 source /cvmfs/sft.cern.ch/lcg/views/LCG_95/x86_64-slc6-gcc8-opt/setup.sh